Blood-Asp/GT5-Unofficial/README.md

-GT5-Unofficial
+GT5-Unofficial - Buidling New Dreams, the long way.
 ===

 ## About

-GT5-Unofficial is a decompiled and modified version of GT5.07.07.
-The goal of the mod is to maintain and extend the end game of GT5.
+This GT5 Repo contains a few bug fixes and content additions for the AlkalusCraft modpack & public Server.

 ## Downloads

-Builds can be found on the [IC2 Forums](http://forum.industrial-craft.net/index.php?page=Thread&threadID=11488).
+Builds can be found in the build/libs folder.

 ## Installation